 Now don’t get me wrong, I’ve had moments of weakness where I wanted to pull all of the furniture back out of the room and repaint, but the more rational side of me knew it wasn’t worth is.
 For now, I’m just embracing accidental imperfection and telling myself it looks more natural this way ;)

-I collected some rugs from around the house and layered them in the living room to not only hide some of the trouble spots in the floor but also warm and cozy it up a bit.
+I collected a couple 8×10 area rugs in the southwest style from around the house and layered them in the living room to not only hide some of the trouble spots in the floor but also warm and cozy it up a bit.
 Albeit the little poly snafu, I’m really excited about how much better the floor looks already.
-From old carpeting to holy 50’s asbestos tiles, to freshly painted black floors, I’m digging the transition.
+From old carpeting to holy 50’s asbestos tiles and best selection of rugs from Magnolia Home, to freshly painted black floors, I’m digging the transition.

 As always, there’s still LOTS to do in here (like finishing trim & molding, finding a large area rug & other long-term furniture and accessories, and, of course, deciding on a permanent flooring option) but it’s pretty crazy how far this room has come.
 I’m trying to take one step at a time and enjoy this slow yet rewarding renovation progress.